anandakarthik/react-native-todo-redux/README.md

 * Token authentication

 Note:
-* not tested in iOS.
+* Not tested in iOS.

 Git Repos:
 url -